grycap/ec3/doc/source/faq.rst

 Currently, EC3 supports `SLURM`_, `Torque`_ and `SGE`_.
 Support for `Apache Mesos`_ is comming soon, stay tunned!

+**Is it necessary to indicate a LRMS recipe in the deployment?**

+Yes, it is *mandatory*, because the cluster needs to have an LRMS system installed.
+This is why the LRMS recipes are considered *main* recipes, needed to perform a deployment with EC3.

 **Is it secure to provide my credentials to EC3?**

 The user credentials that you specify are *only* employed to provision the resources